zigie1000/smartmail-assistant-pi/README.md

 1. Install WooCommerce and WooCommerce Subscriptions.
 2. Use the custom Pi payment gateway for subscriptions.
 3. Test the payment workflow to verify integration.

+## Regular Currency Payment Integration
+1. Install WooCommerce and WooCommerce Subscriptions.
+2. Use standard payment gateways (e.g., Stripe, PayPal) for subscriptions.
+3. Test the payment workflow to verify integration.

+## Updates
+The plugin includes an update checker to ensure you receive the latest features and improvements.
+Updates are managed through the WordPress admin panel.

 ## Support
 For support, visit the [GitHub repository](https://github.com/zigie1000/smartmail-assistant-pi).